tobijk/programming-1-2-3/part-01/01-misson.md

 gcc -o hello hello.c
 ```

-If everything goes according to plan, you should find a file name `hello` in the
+If everything goes according to plan, you should find a file named `hello` in
-same directory.
+the same directory.

 Oh, you don't know where to insert this command!